Bringing your kiddo home this fall?

 The kids truly beg for more when I bring out the Bard of Avon storybook I snagged at a closing school.
 A little history of Shakespeare introduces them to some of the most clever plotlines in modern literature.
 Storybooks of Romeo and Juliet and Midsummer Nights’ Dream are as engaging to me as they are to them.

-When mid-September rolls around, I am always ready to start a season of formal studies, but it’s this season that most enthralls me…the “find a reason to make something educational, when it’s just downright fun” season of summer.
-Seize the season!
+When the formal study season rolls around again, I am always ready to begin again, but it’s this season that most enthralls me…the “find a reason to make something educational, when it’s just downright fun” spring season.

 Are you considering homeschooling your kids?

 I’ve got a free mini-course that introduces you to me, so I can get you from “I don’t know where to start, to I’ve got a plan.”